legobuff/workshop-pe/exercises/part02-ucp-service-kubernetes.md

 ## Part 1 - Login

-Our multi-service app will use a WORDPRESS Frontend and MYSQL Database as backend.
+Our multi-service app will use a WORDPRESS frontend and MYSQL Database as backend.
 We will start by providing the MYSQL database

 1. Log into your UCP installation with an admin user, e.g. `admin`